Duality of Channel Encoding and Decoding - Part I: Rate-1 Binary Convolutional Codes: Simulation Results

-From figures, we can see that direct summation of forward and backward dual encoder outputs has about $0.9dB$ performance loss when compared to the bidirectional BCJR MAP decoding for the GC code [5/7]$_8$ at the BER of $10^{-5}$.
-This performance loss is reduced to around $0.2dB$, $0.4dB$, and $0.5dB$ for $[7]_8$ FFC, $[17]_8$ FFC, and $[15]_8$ FFC codes, respectively and increased to about $1.1dB$ for the $[15/13]_8$ GC code.
-However, when we apply the linear combination detailed in Section IV to the forward and backward dual encoder outputs, their performance is exactly the same as the BCJR MAP decoding.
+From figures, we can see that direct summation of forward and backward dual encoder outputs has about $1dB$ performance loss when compared to the bidirectional MAP decoding for the GC code [5/7]$_8$ at the BER of $10^{-5}$.
+This performance loss is reduced to around $0.2dB$, $0.3dB$, and $0.4dB$ for $[7]_8$ FFC, $[17]_8$ FFC, and $[15]_8$ FFC codes, respectively and increased to more than $1dB$ for the $[15/13]_8$ GC code.
+However, when we apply the shift register combining approach detailed in Section IV to the forward and backward dual encoder, their performance is exactly the same as the BCJR MAP decoding.
 One particular point needs to be noted is that for the FFC code [5]$_8$ the direct summation of forward and backward dual encoder outputs has the same performance as the MAP decoding, so no linear combination is actually required.